 What does 'Not worth a tinker's dam' mean?

-This means that something is worthless and dates back to when someone would travel around the countryside repairing things such as a kitchen pot with a hole in it.
+Meaning: This means that something is worthless and dates back to when someone would travel around the countryside repairing things such as a kitchen pot with a hole in it.
 He was called a 'tinker'.
 His dam was used to stop the flow of soldering material being used to close the hole.
 Of course his 'trade' is passé, thus his dam is worth nothing.

 - Category: Profession, work or study

-- Contributed By: Carol Wainwright
+- Contributor: Carol Wainwright

 Buy our lists of British English, American English and Animal idioms in PDF format.
 They're perfect to use offline for reference or for use in class!